 - Constructing four medium-sized cacao processing plants with the respective planning permits.

-- Providing technical assistance in at least ten departments and 83 municipalities on the production of cacao in agroforestry systems, employing comprehensive agro-ecological practices.
+- Providing technical assistance in twelve departments and 109 municipalities on the production of cacao in agroforestry systems, employing comprehensive agro-ecological practices.

-- Promoting the active participation of local actors such as the Associations for the Development of the Community (ADESCO), farmer associations, municipal governments, and municipal environmental units.
+- Promoting the active participation of local actors such as the Associations for the Development of the Community (ADESCO), farmer associations and/or cooperatives, municipal governments, and municipal environmental units.

 - Promoting cacao-based agroforestry systems (AFS,) intercropping maize, beans, yucca (casava), vegetables, timber and fruit trees (six AFS designs).

 - Implementation of different cacao-based AFS can contribute significantly toward the conservation of biodiversity.